ironhack-datalabs/data-pt-ber-08-20/Projects/module-3_projects/01_supervised-learning-project/README.md

 ## Necessary Deliverables

-1. Python application, or applications, that perform ETL, training and testing.
+1. Python code.
-2. Report containing quality metrics, and explanation of the dataset, and the experimental procedure (whether a single split was performed, or cross-validation, etc.).
+2. Brief report containing explanation of the dataset, quality metrics of the model and the experimental procedure (whether a single split was performed, or cross-validation, etc.).

 ## Suggestions to Get Started
 1. Find an interesting dataset!
 Look in the Useful Resources section for sources of ideas.